Germany Tax Deductions

 This option is partially/fully denied in case of change of ownership of 50%, subject to terms.

-Loss can be carried back one year up to EUR 5 million for losses in 2020 or 2021.
+Loss can be carried back two years up to EUR 10 million for losses in 2020 to 2023.

 |Transactions between associated parties||These are transactions with associated companies with which there are significant ownerships or control associations.